lesaux/ansible-kubeadm/README.md

 I have been testing Rook and the Freenas NFS provider.
 Rook ceph is a little slow in my environment.

+In my case I used persistent volumes for the Elasticsearch data nodes.

 ## 2) Monitoring

 ### 2.a) Elasticsearch